States of Austria

-Austria is a federal republic made up of nine states (German: Länder).
-Since Land is also the German word for "country", the term Bundesländer (literally federal states) is often used instead to avoid ambiguity.
-The Constitution of Austria uses both terms.
-Austrian states can pass laws that stay within the limits of the constitution, and each state has representatives in the main Austrian parliament.
+Austria is a federal republic consisting of nine states.
+The European Commission calls them provinces.
+Austrian states can pass laws that stay within the limits of the constitution, and each state has representatives in the Austrian federal parliament.

 Geography

 The majority of the land area in the states of Upper Austria, Lower Austria, Vienna, and Burgenland is situated in the Danube valley and thus consists almost completely of accessible and easily arable terrain.
-The other five states, in contrast, are located in the Alps and thus are comparatively unsuitable for agriculture.
-Their terrain is also relatively unfavourable to heavy industry and long-distance trade.
-Accordingly, the population of what now is the Republic of Austria has been concentrated in the former four states since prehistoric times.
-Austria's most densely populated state is the city-state of Vienna, the heart of what is Austria's only metropolitan area.
+Austria's most densely populated state is Vienna, the heart of what is Austria's only metropolitan area.
 Lower Austria ranks only fourth in population density even though it contains Vienna's suburbs; this is due to large areas of land being predominantly agricultural.
-The alpine state of Tyrol, the less alpine but geographically more remote state of Carinthia, and the non-alpine but near-exclusively agricultural state of Burgenland are Austria's least densely populated states.
-The wealthy alpine state of Vorarlberg is something of an anomaly due to its small size, isolated location and distinct Alemannic culture.
+The alpine state Tyrol, the less alpine but geographically more remote state Carinthia, and the non-alpine but near-exclusively agricultural state Burgenland are Austria's least densely populated states.
+The wealthy alpine state Vorarlberg is something of an anomaly due to its small size, isolated location and distinct Alemannic culture.